artemzlobenko/cook-helper-django-react/README.md

     py -m venv env

 Before you can start installing or using packages in your virtual environment you'll need to activate it.
-Activating a virtual environment will put the virtual environment-specific python and pip executables into your shel's PATH.
+Activating a virtual environment will put the virtual environment-specific python and pip executables into your shell's PATH.

     .\env\Scripts\activate